yeonholee50/Jin/README.md

 ## Technical Implementation

 - **Slack API:** The bot interacts with the Slack API to listen for messages, respond to user requests, and post updates within Slack channels.
 - **NLP and ML:** Brainstorm Buddy uses natural language processing (NLP) and machine learning (ML) techniques to analyze message content, identify keywords, and generate prompts or suggestions.
+(Not Implemented Yet - Currently Bayes Net)
-- **Database:** Ideas submitted by users are stored and managed in a database (e.g., MongoDB) to maintain a centralized repository for brainstorming sessions.
+- **Database:** Ideas submitted by users are stored and managed in a database (MongoDB) to maintain a centralized repository for brainstorming sessions.
 - **Integration:** The bot integrates with external tools and services commonly used for project management or idea development, enhancing collaboration and productivity.

 ## Getting Started